jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

 Explore Components
 ==================

-Much of these are complex, and many we will build towards for now we are playing around

-Start using and interacting with the components see if you can get them working and see if you can make sense of what they are doing some compoents have settings you can modify if you ricjt click on them If you are stuck, right click the component and select HELP for a description
+Much of the components that Digital provides are complex, and several will be discussed and worked towards in this course.
+At this stage, there is no expectation that any of these components are understood by the students.

+#.
+Start adding different components to the workspace and try to interact with them

+    * Some of these will be easier to understand than others
+    * Some components have special settings that can be altered by right clicking on them
+    * If a component does not make sense, right click on the component and select "Help"

 Digital's Example Files
 =======================

-Load up some and play with several of the example file sprovided with Digital They are within the Digital example folder's
-There are a lot, but go ghrough and open those that look interesting run them and interact with them if you can
+Digital provides many example circuits that are included with the software.

+#.
+Explore provided files by loading them, running them, and interacting with them

+    * These provided circuits cam be found within the "examples" folder within the "Digital" folder
+    * There are many, so do not expect to open every one
+    * Take the time to explore those that seem interesting

+        * Some are quite fun

 Playing
 =======

-Play around within Digital and see what you can build Work together, ask questions, have fun
+#.
+Play around within Digital and the various components to try and build something interesting

+    * Work together and share ideas with one another
+    * Ask questions if stuck
+    * Have fun